tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 SELECT vectorize.job_execute('my_search_project');
 ```

-## Embedding Locations
+### Embedding locations

 Embeddings can be created either on the same table as the source data, or on a separate table in the `vectorize` schema.

-The `table_method` parameter determines where the embeddings are stored, and the default is `table_method => 'join'`,
- which creates a table in the `vectorize` schema named `_embeddings_<project_name>` for each vectorize job.
+The `table_method` parameter determines where the embeddings are stored, and the default is `table_method => 'join'`, which creates a table in the `vectorize` schema named `_embeddings_<project_name>` for each `vectorize` job.

 For example, if you create a job named `my_search_project`, the embeddings will be stored in a table named `vectorize._embedding_my_search_project`.

- Alternatively, pg_vectorize can be configured to create the embeddings on the same table as the source data.
+Alternatively, `pg_vectorize` can be configured to create the embeddings on the same table as the source data.

- By setting the `table_method => 'append'`, pg_vectorize will create two columns on the source table, one for the embedding and one for the updated-at timestamp.
+By setting the `table_method => 'append'`, pg_vectorize will create two columns on the source table: one for the embedding, and one for the updated-at timestamp.

 ### Separate table

-The default behavior is `table_method => 'join'`, and creates a new table in the `vectorize` schema to store the embeddings.
+The default behavior is `table_method => 'join'`, and a new table is created in the `vectorize` schema to store the embeddings.

 ```sql
 SELECT vectorize.table(